GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 ## Real-world demos

-Now that we've looked at the simple examples, let's move on to more complicated scenarios.
+Now that you've looked at the simple examples, I'll move on to more complicated scenarios.

 As mentioned in the beginning of the article, one of the storage options on the web is an asynchronous [File System Access API](https://web.dev/file-system-access/).
 It provides access to a real host filesystem from a web application.

-On the other hand, there is a de-facto standard—[WASI](https://github.com/WebAssembly/WASI) - for WebAssembly I/O in the console and the server-side.
+On the other hand, there is a de-facto standard called [WASI](https://github.com/WebAssembly/WASI)  for WebAssembly I/O in the console and the server-side.
 It was designed as a compilation target for system languages, and exposes all sorts of filesystem and other operations in a traditional synchronous form.

 What if we could map one to another?
 Then we could compile any application in any source language with any toolchain supporting the WASI target, and run it in a sandbox on the web, while still allowing it to operate on real user files!
-With Asyncify, we can do just that.
+With Asyncify, you can do just that.

 In this demo, I've compiled Rust [coreutils](https://github.com/RReverser/coreutils) crate with a few minor patches to WASI, passed via Asyncify transform and implemented asynchronous